jorge-cardoso/jorge-cardoso.github.io/research/cloud_reliability.md

 ### Fault Injection
 + [Fault-injection technologies](https://en.wikipedia.org/wiki/Fault_injection) or FIT provides approaches to demonstrate that software is robustness and fault tolerance by injecting faults to damage internal components to test its fault tolerance.
 + Domenico Cotroneo and Henrique Madeira.
 [Introduction to software fault injection](http://link.springer.com/chapter/10.1007/978-88-470-2772-5_1).
 In Domenico Cotroneo, editor, Innovative Technologies for Dependable OTS-Based Critical Systems, pages 1–15.
 Springer Milan, 2013.
-+ Haissam Ziade, Rafic A Ayoubi, Raoul Velazco, et al. [A survey on fault injection techniques](http://ccis2k.org/iajit/PDF/vol.1,no.2/04-Hissam.pdf).
++ Haissam Ziade, Rafic A Ayoubi, Raoul Velazco, et al. [A survey on fault injection techniques](https://ccis2k.org/iajit/PDF/vol.1,no.2/04-Hissam.pdf).
 Int.
 Arab J. Inf.
 Technol., 1(2):171–186, 2004.
 + (Graph-based) In [Towards a Fault-Resilient Cloud Management Stack](https://kabru.eecs.umich.edu/papers/publications/2013/socc2013_ju.pdf), the authors use execution graphs to monitor and observe the processing of external requests.
 Intrumentation is done between openStack and the hypervisor, the database, REST, HTTP, and AMQP.
 Server-crash faults are injected by killing relevant service processes via systemd.
-+ (Graph-based) In [HANSEL: Diagnosing Faults in OpenStack](http://conferences2.sigcomm.org/co-next/2015/img/papers/conext15-final156.pdf]), the auhtors intercept AMQP and REST messages to reconstruct an execution graph.
++ (Graph-based) In HANSEL: Diagnosing Faults in OpenStack, the auhtors intercept AMQP and REST messages to reconstruct an execution graph.
 The approach requires network monitoring agents at each node in the OpenStack deployment.
 One of the challenges is the so-called transaction stitching to reconstruct full transactions to recreate the execution graph.
-+ (String-based) In [Toward achieving operational excellence in a cloud](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=6798708&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D6798708) and [US20150161025 A1: Injecting Faults at Select Execution Points of Distributed Applications ](http://www.google.com/patents/US20150161025), the authors rely on the operating system level information to build message traces by observing system events such as SEND or RECV system calls (or LIBC calls).
++ (String-based) In Toward achieving operational excellence in a cloud and [US20150161025 A1: Injecting Faults at Select Execution Points of Distributed Applications ](http://www.google.com/patents/US20150161025), the authors rely on the operating system level information to build message traces by observing system events such as SEND or RECV system calls (or LIBC calls).
 These events are monitored per thread since with higher granularities (i.e., process-level or system-level), the job of separating events is difficult.
 Message sequences are converted into string of symbols and strings are comapred using an edit distance function.
 High distances indicate possible anomalies between executions.
 + [DICE Fault Injection](https://github.com/dice-project/DICE-Fault-Injection-Tool): A tool to generate faults within Virtual Machine.
 Under development.
-+ [Lineage-driven Fault Injection](https://people.eecs.berkeley.edu/~palvaro/molly.pdf) by Peter Alvaro, Joshua Rosen, Joseph M. Hellerstein UC Berkeley, Proceeding SIGMOD '15.
++ Lineage-driven Fault Injection by Peter Alvaro, Joshua Rosen, Joseph M. Hellerstein UC Berkeley, Proceeding SIGMOD '15.
 + [New Functional Testing in etcd](https://coreos.com/blog/new-functional-testing-in-etcd/).
 CoreOS uses a fault-injection framework to simulate the most common cases of failures that the system etcd may meet in real life.
-+ To guarantee HA, [LinkedIn](linkedin.com) simulates data center failures and measure the effects.
++ To guarantee HA, [LinkedIn](https://linkedin.com) simulates data center failures and measure the effects.
 To improve response time and lower the cost of operations, they have built the [Nurse](https://engineering.linkedin.com/sre/introducing-nurse-auto-remediation-linkedin) system, a workflow engine which enables to define tasks to recover automatically from failures.

 + The book [Resilience and Reliability on AWS](https://www.amazon.com/Resilience-Reliability-AWS-Jurg-Vliet/dp/1449339190) provides  a motivation and a few examples (for beginners) on the importance of reliability.
 The author shares their experience to achieve resilience and reliability with code examples to monitor Redis or MongoDB.
 The use of simple techniques to solve the complex problem of reliability of clouds clearly indicates that current solutions are limited and further systmathic approaches are needed.

-+ Microsoft proposed the Resilience Modeling and Analysis [(RMA)](http://download.microsoft.com/download/f/a/2/fa2a49ab-13af-44fc-883c-7b8c48d8a042/resilience-by-design-for-cloud-services.pdf) methodology.
++ Microsoft proposed the Resilience Modeling and Analysis methodology.
 It is an approach for improving resilience adapted from the industry-standard technique known as Failure Mode and Effects Analysis (FMEA).

 + [Fault Injection at Cloudera](http://blog.cloudera.com/blog/2016/04/quality-assurance-at-cloudera-fault-injection-and-elastic-partitioning/) uses fault-injection tools and elastic-partitioning techniques for the continuous improvement and verification of their Hadoop ecosystem (CDH) via an extensive QA process during the software-development life cycle.
-+ [OpenStack Reliability Testing](http://docs.openstack.org/developer/performance-docs/test_plans/reliability/plan.html) describes an abstract methodology for OpenStack cluster high-availability testing and analysis.
++ OpenStack Reliability Testing describes an abstract methodology for OpenStack cluster high-availability testing and analysis.

 ### Anomaly Detection

-+ (Process-based) In [Experience report: Anomaly detection of cloud application operations using log and cloud metric correlation analysis (2015)](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=7381796&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D7381796), the authors present an approach to detect anomalies by correlating data & events extracted from logs and metrics generated by Amazon AWS.
++ (Process-based) In Experience report: Anomaly detection of cloud application operations using log and cloud metric correlation analysis (2015), the authors present an approach to detect anomalies by correlating data & events extracted from logs and metrics generated by Amazon AWS.
 While the approach is interesting, the level of detail provided by Amazon logging system does not enable to gain an insightful view and prediction of failures.
 + (Path-based) In patent [Diagnosing distributed applications using application logs and request processing paths](https://www.google.com/patents/US20140136692) and [Patent US9069668](https://www.google.com/patents/US9069668), the authors inject faults into the so-called transaction path, detecting a writing action to a log of the distributed application.
 When a failure occurs, the path is marked as problematic.
 + Generic approaches for reliability such as Fault Tree Analysis (FTA), Root cause analysis (RCA), Failure mode and effects analysis (FMCA), Cause–effect graphs, Ishikawa diagram, Five whys, etc.